robang74/redfishos/README.md

 * [PayPal.me](https://www.paypal.com/paypalme/rfoglietta) to Roberto Foglietta aka @rfoglietta on PayPal Me platform
 * [Donation Form](https://tinyurl.com/robang74) to Roberto Foglietta aka @robang74 on PayPal Italia

-Roberto Foglietta is the document-id real persona name behind on-line `Roberto A. Foglietta` authotship brand, usually presented as:
+Roberto Foglietta is the document-id real persona name behind on-line `Roberto A. Foglietta` authorship brand, usually presented as:

 ```
 (C) 2023, Roberto A. Foglietta <roberto.foglietta@gmail.com>
 ```

-in the files headers, in the ChangeLogs, in the documents authoship or referal sections, at end of websites, etc.
+in the files headers, in the ChangeLogs, in the documents authorship or referal sections, at the end of websites, etc.

 > :information_source: **Note**
 >
-> The report of activities and related proof of expences will be submited to those contributed, only.
-On regular basis monthly, quarterly or yearly depending on the amount of support they trusted to delegate to my management.
+> The report of activities and related proof of expenses will be submitted to those contributed, only.
+On a regular basis monthly, quarterly or yearly depending on the amount of support they trusted to delegate to my management.
 Those nominative reports will be sent with the friendly clause to not publicly disclose those data before three years the date of the report.

 ---